We’re trial lawyers. Our core competency – above everything else – is trying cases to juries. And we specialize in beating giants.

 Suffering any type of personal injury is hard on accident and medical malpractice victims and their families.
 Going through medical treatments, dealing with pain, struggling with recovery, missing work, and losing income are all factors that can result in great physical, emotional, and financial hardship.

 Sometimes, however, the level of personal injury an accident victim suffers crosses over into the category known as a catastrophic personal injury.
-In these cases the pain, suffering and loss become so deep that they have a lifelong impact on the victim and their entire family.
+In these cases, the pain, suffering and loss become so deep that they have a lifelong impact on the victim and their entire family.
 While every personal injury interrupts a person’s life, a catastrophic personal injury permanently changes a person’s existence in ways that had once been unimaginable.

-If you or a family member have suffered a catastrophic personal injury because of another’s negligence, you have the right to seek damages from those who were at fault.
+If you or a family member have suffered a catastrophic injury because of another’s negligence, you have the right to seek damages from those who were at fault.
 Even though no amount of money can fix the damage that has been done, you deserve to have your needs or the needs of your family members competently and compassionately taken care of for life.

 Typically, to be considered a victim of catastrophic injury a person must have been harmed in such a way that the repercussions are permanent and disabling.
 Victims with catastrophic injuries have lifelong issues and require constant care and attention to ensure that their physical, emotional, and/or financial needs are met.
 They often suffer through ongoing medical treatments, such as multiple surgeries, that cause them great pain.
 Even when they have access to the best care, those living with catastrophic injuries can feel isolated and disconnected from family and friends.
 Once independent people find themselves constantly calling upon others to help them accomplish the simplest activities of daily living.
+Recovery can be extremely difficult.
 Disability from catastrophic injuries is usually permanent and often cuts the victims life short by years or even decades.

 Some of the most common types of catastrophic injury are: